 As there is so much uncertainty due to the fiscal cliff and what one might owe in taxes, it makes sense to make some decisions to protect your financial situation.
 Regardless of what the government does, many of us are already living on a strict budget.
 Since there is a good probability that taxes will increase, it might be wise to divert 401K money to a Roth IRA.
 Taxes will be higher down the road so this is a savings in the long term.
 Capital gains tax is scheduled.

-Additionally, the new 1.45% Medicare payroll tax increase also takes effect next year.
-Beginning in 2013, a Medicare tax may also be owed on net investment income.
+Additionally, the new 1.45% Medicare payroll tax increase also took effect.
 Taking a good look at your retirement program is probably advisable at this time.

 Another thing that can help for people who write off deductions would be to make the January 1st house payment in December in order to write-off the interest in this tax year.
 Pay off any medical bills this year if you write off your medical expenses, if at all possible.